RomanKAFI/javascript-calculator/README.md

-This is a Drum Machine for FreeCodeCamp.com's front end library sertification.
+This is a JavaScript Calculator for FreeCodeCamp.com's front end library sertification.